timmalstead/custom_portfolio/README.md

 //ABOUT
 //getting there, not done yet
-//have the spin or not? have the shift to self portrait or not?

 //PROJECTS
 //hover over the pics and it will use a transition to size up the pic to make it bigger. probably do this with a transition in color and blending too
-//do all the projects in a loop with things going => and <= for rhythm
-//also bring in your app logos from your projects

 //PRINT, ILLO AND OTHER CREATIVE WORK